onedebos/alloy-embedded-shopify/README.md

 npm run dev
 ```

+Checkout to the branch `completed` to see the completed demo.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 <!-- To see the completed version of this demo, head  `app/page.tsx`.
 The page auto-updates as you edit the file. -->